diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 8. Type  `materialize -v schedoscope.example.osm.datamart/ShopProfiles`

     Type  `views` to see that only `demo_schedoscope_example_osm_datahub.restaurants` and its depending view `demo_schedoscope_example_osm_datamart.ShopProfiles` are recalculated.
 8. Switch to hive CLI and compare column `created_at` of `restaurants` and `shops`.
-As you can see the table `restaurants` has been written again during recalculation.
+As you can see table `restaurants` has been written again during recalculation.
 9. Type `shutdown` if you want to stop Schedoscope.